Liberdus/server/test/overview.md

 - click `Stake` button from the menu on the left of home page
 - on `/setting/stake` page, click `Add Stake` button

+## Submit economy proposal
+### CLI
+- wait until proposal window is open
+- enter `proposal`
+- enter title, description and proposed network parameters of proposal

+### Browser
+- follow `Sign In` steps
+- click `Economy` button from the menu on the left of home page
+- on `/economy` page, click `New Economy Proposal` button
+- on `/economy/new/economy` page, wait until proposal window starts
+- when proposal window starts, enter desired network parameters
+- enter proposal tile
+- enter proposal description
+- click `Submit Propsal` button

+## Submit funding proposal
+### CLI
+- wait until dev proposal window is open
+- enter `dev proposal`
+- enter title, description, requested fund, receive address and payment plan of funding proposal

+### Browser
+- follow `Sign In` steps
+- click `Funding` button from the menu on the left of home page
+- on `/funding` page, click `New Economy Proposal` button
+- on `/economy/new/funding` page, wait until dev proposal window starts
+- when dev proposal window starts, enter title, description, requested fund, receive address and payment plan of funding proposal
+- click `Submit Propsal` button

+## Voting proposals
+### CLI
+- wait until voting proposal window is open
+- enter `vote`
+- select the id of proposal using arrow
+- enter the amount to vote the selected proposal

+### Browser
+- follow `Sign In` steps
+- click `Funding` button from the menu on the left of home page
+- on `/funding` page, click `Vote Proposal` button
+- on `/vote/economy` page, wait until vote proposal window starts
+- when voting window starts, enter amount of coins to vote
+- click `Submit Votes` button